Rehabilitation services for the blind and visually impaired in Atlanta and Georgia

 Here’s a summary of CVI’s core programs and services:

 - The Florence Maxwell Low Vision Clinic shows you how to make the best use of whatever vision you have.
-Clinics are located in Midtown Atlanta, Cumberland, Suwanee (once a month), Fayetteville and Griffin – and serve people age 5 and older.
+Clinics are located in Midtown Atlanta and Suwanee (once a month) – and serve people age 5 and older.

-- The New View adult rehabilitation services program provides training on how to navigate every aspect of your life with visual impairment.
-From using new technology to adjusting to new routines to sharing experiences with others, New View gives you the knowledge you need to live more independently.
+- The Adult Rehabilitation Programs & Support Services provides training on how to navigate every aspect of your life with visual impairment.
+From using new technology to adjusting to new routines to sharing experiences with others, CVI gives you the knowledge you need to live more independently.

 - The BEGIN program is for children just beginning life.
 It serves children under 5 as well as parents, teachers and child care providers.
 And it includes everything from assessment of vision to counseling to group activities.

 - A complete schedule and description of support groups is provided for those who may benefit from sharing the experience of vision loss with others.

 - InfoLink is an information resource created by CVI to promote services, seminars, events, products and organizations that may be of interest to the visually impaired community and their families.